 - (1) In June 2008, we entered into the Facility Agreement pursuant to which the Deerfield Entities agreed to loan to us up to \$150.0 million.
 We are obligated to pay an annual commitment fee of \$3.4 million or 2.25% of the loan facility, payable quarterly.
 We are under no obligation to draw down on the loan facility and at any time prior to any draw downs, we may terminate the loan facility without penalty.
-As a result, such amounts are not included in this table. - (2) Includes interest payable on the convertible loans of \$15.3 million.
+As a result, such amounts are not included in this table. - (2) Includes interest payable on convertible loans of \$16.1 million as of September 30, 2008.
+Additional interest may accrue at 4% per annum.
 The debt and interest payable can be repaid in cash or common stock at our election.
-In June 2008, we were informed by GlaxoSmithKline that the development term under our collaboration will conclude on October 27, 2008, as scheduled.
+The development term under our collaboration with GlaxoSmithKline concluded on October 27, 2008, as scheduled.
 As a result of the development term ending as scheduled, the first payment of principal \$28.3 million plus accrued interest will be due in October 2009.